 Reach new heights at the ranch at the climbing wall this summer.

 Learn the art of the rodeo and even ride Rawhide Ranch’s very own bucking barrel.

 What sort of other farm activities go on around the ranch?
+Make you you visit Dairy Class for a sweet treat!
 Love to work in the garden?
 Check it out this summer.

 Learn some new moves and good ‘ol country stompin’.

 Learn the craft of creative writing.
 Work on story structure, dramatic theme and character development.
 The summer camp newspaper is always on the lookout for writers and artists.

 Learn the tricks and techniques to safely cook on an open fire.

 Learn what it takes to harness up the ponies and their carts.

 Why do some horses have you seeing spots?
 Did you know goats have coats of many colors?